carlitoswillis/dotcom/README.md

 # dotcom
-This is my minimalistic website!
+The building blocks of my website!
 Created using React, Node.js, Express, and MySQL.

 ## View